joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 \d houses;
 ```

-Additionally, we are adding an `id` - an id is useful field.
+Additionally, we are adding an `id` - an id is a useful field.
 All of our data is subject to change, the hotel name can change, there can be a typo that needs fixing.
 An id is an unique identifier for each row.
-The key word [serial](https://www.postgresql.org/docs/9.2/datatype-numeric.html) provides us this functionality without us needed to add it every time we create a new row of data.
+The key word [serial](https://www.postgresql.org/docs/9.2/datatype-numeric.html) provides us this functionality of increasing the id number automatically.

 ![](./assets/create-and-see-table.png)